tailosinc/vl53l0x-linux/README.md

 ## Usage
 ### Hardware
 A [VL53L0X carrier](https://www.pololu.com/product/2490) can be purchased from Pololu's website.
 Before continuing, careful reading of the [product page](https://www.pololu.com/product/2490) as well as the VL53L0X datasheet is recommended.

+Important notes on hardware:
+* XSHUT is connected via pull-up resistor to VIN, therefore the sensor can be powered from GPIO even if VIN is disconnected
+* Even putting the sensor to hardware standby (XSHUT low, VIN connected) will reset its address (see [Multiple sensors secton](#multiple-sensors) on why that's important)

 #### Connections
 ##### Odroid C2